Quick start with Go

 The status bar indicates the status of your project and the entire IDE and shows you information about a file encoding, line separators, inspection profiles, and other warnings and information messages.

 In the lower left part of the IDE, in the Status bar, you can see or buttons.
 These buttons toggle the display of the tool window popup.
-If you hover your mouse pointer over this button, the list of the currently available tool windows shows up.
+If you hover over this button, the list of the currently available tool windows shows up.

 Step 3.
 Write your code